arktekk/rest-workshop/exercises/03-media-types/ads-r-us-api.md

 All resources should return an `Allow` header if the method is not allowed/supported.

-It is expected that the media types will evolve over time so clients must silently ignore unknown fieds.
-Clients should also not expect optional fields to be present.
+It is expected that the domain and objects that the resources describe evolve over time and thus the media types will need evolve over time too.
+Clients must silently ignore unknown fieds and should not expect optional fields to be present.

 ### On Creating New Resources